renpy/renpy/sphinx/source/style.rst

 parent is chosen for the style.
 If the style contains an underscore (_) in its name, the parent is named by removing everything up to and including the first underscore.
-For example, a style named ``my_button`` will inherity from ``button``.
+For example, a style named ``my_button`` will inherit from ``button``.
 This inheritance can be changed using the style statement or by calling a method on a style object.
 When a style that does not exist is used, and the style has an underscore in its name, Ren'Py will create it using the default parent.